 TOOLS NEEDED:

-The first thing you’ll need to know is how you want to lay the boards – if you have enough material to do full-length pieces all the way up, that’s great!
-However, it wastes a lot of material (I could only get one length out of an 8′ board, so the rest would be mostly unusable) and I didn’t have much to begin with, so I chose to have some seams in my shiplap.
+The first thing you’ll need to know is how you want to lay the boards.
+If you have enough material to do full-length pieces all the way up, that’s great!
+However, it wastes a lot of material.
+For example, I could only get one row out of an 8′ board, and the rest of the board was waste!

-There’s no right or wrong answer here – just decided if you’ll have seams or not, then you’re ready to go from there. - Measure and cut your first board
+There’s no right or wrong answer here.
+Just decide if you’ll have seams or not, then you’re ready to go from there.

 Start by measuring the length of your island at the bottom where you’ll be installing your first board.
 Walls aren’t always even or straight, so you’ll want to measure for each board individually.

 Once you’ve measured, you’re ready to cut your first piece (based on the lengths you determined in step one).
 The outside edge of the board (where the board meets the corner) will need to be cut at a 45-degree mitered angle.
 Click here to see my full tutorial for how to use a miter saw (including how to make mitered cuts) .
-Just remember that you’re measuring the BACK of the board – that’s the part that touches the wall and where you should be measuring and marking from! - Install your first board
+Just remember that you’re measuring the BACK of the board.
+That’s the part that touches the wall and where you should be measuring and marking from!

 Now, you can measure the remaining space from your first installed board to the other end of the island, and go cut that piece and install it using the same process.
-Remember to miter the outside edge and measure on the back of the board!
+Remember to miter the outside edge!

 Once the front row is up, you can wrap the shiplap around the sides.
 My sides were only about 5″, so I only needed one piece per row.